mc1098/JTwitchBot/README.md

 # JTwitchBot
-A simple twitch chat bot in Java.
-Built as a testing platform before building a custom Twitch bot in C#.
+Twitch chat bot using IRC in Java.
+Built to learn about Twitch's API before building a custom Twitch bot in C# for a certain content creator.